ABOUT 1ST ON THE LIST

 6 Ways Your SEO Can Help Throughout the Process

-CHECK that all page credit from the old site is properly trans
+- CHECK that all page credit from the old site is properly transferred

 #3 –Can’t a new site go live first and then get SEO later?